Yue-Zhengyuan/Lectures/Condensed_Matter/Zero-T_Green_Function/FmRule-Energy.md

 \end{aligned}
 $$

-The extra delta function means that $U$ is an *equal-time* interaction.
+The extra delta function means that $U$ is an *instantaneous* interaction.

 </div><br>